m5stack/uiflow-i18n/README.md

 7.	**Review and Merge:** We typically review and merge contributions during the week of a new version release.
 Please be patient during this process.
 8.	**Completion:** Congratulations!
 Your translation will be included in the next release.
 Thank you for your contribution!

+## Checking environment
+You can check your translation using environment below:

+### For UIFlow 1.0
+You use UIFlow Local at https://docs.m5stack.com/en/download .
+Except macOS, you can replace translation file, and can check it.

+[Not yet] More detail is ....

+### For UIFlow 2.0
+There is the developer mode for checking translation.
+Please contact to M5Stack UIFlow team.

 ## Contributors

 - Takeshi MUTOH  [GitHub](https://github.com/610t) [Twitter](https://twitter.com/610t)